 Although they come from diverse backgrounds, Jed and Jenny share a mutual calling to serve the people of Peru and a common faith imparted to them by their families.

 Jenny grew up in a community in the high jungle town of Moyobamba, Peru.
-Early in her life she became the caretaker of her family while her mother worked extremely long and hard hours to put food on the table.
+Early in her life, she became the caretaker of her family while her mother worked extremely long and hard hours to put food on the table.
 Her father was paralyzed in an accident and was unable to work.
 Oppressive poverty and terrorism ravaged the Peruvian countryside during her childhood.
-One day, while she and her brothers were hiding from terrorists looking for children to force into combat, her father told her to never stop praying.
+One day, while she and her brothers were hiding from terrorists looking for children to force into combat, her father told her never to stop praying.
 “I learned from him that God is our refuge, and I felt safe,” she says.
 Surrounded by hardship and violence, Jenny’s call to mission service began to take shape.

 Jed was nurtured into faith during his formative years in Virginia and Arkansas.
 His role models included a mother who “had a Bible verse forever on her lips, a gospel hymn in tune for each occasion, and a prayer that never ceased.”
-After college, he became a Young Adult Volunteer in the Philippines, an experience that influenced his spiritual life profoundly.
+After college, he became a Young Adult Volunteer (YAV) in the Philippines, an experience that influenced his spiritual life profoundly.
 While a YAV, he sought and found his place in the church’s collective response to systemic oppression.
-Inspired by the faith and struggle of his Filipino friends, Jed first sensed a call to long-term mission service with a focus on facilitating prayerful, meaningful, and impactful international church partnerships.
+Inspired by the faith and struggle of his Filipino friends, Jed first sensed a call to long-term mission service with a focus on facilitating prayerful, meaningful and impactful international church partnerships.

 In between his time as a YAV and his appointment to Peru, Jed served as associate pastor of Larchmont Avenue Church in Larchmont, New York, and later as project and volunteer coordinator for a community development NGO in Nicaragua.